 We will notify you of any changes in the future.
 Mahalo for your understanding and helping to keep our community safe.

-As Hawaii battles another COVID surge, Blood Bank of Hawaii CEO Kim-Anh Nguyen and our team would like to remind donors that they are considered essential and critical volunteers.
+As COVID-19 progresses from pandemic to endemic, Blood Bank of Hawaii CEO Kim-Anh Nguyen and our team would like to remind donors that they are considered essential and critical volunteers.
 Your donation is vitally important.
 Our protocols are in place to make your experience pleasant and safe.
 Please see FAQS below for details.

 Blood Bank of Hawaii is monitoring the evolving public health situation and preparing for further spread of coronavirus (COVID-19).
 While we cannot predict blood needs, we know that a continuous and reliable supply of blood must remain available in order for hospitals to treat Hawaii’s patients.
 As stewards of the state’s blood supply, we are concerned that COVID-19 has the potential to adversely impact the availability of the blood supply, and we want to provide the most up-to-date information.
 We want to reassure you that at BBH, we are doing everything we can to face this challenge.
 Here are some answers to questions that you may have regarding blood donations:

 Is it safe for me to donate blood?

 - Yes, it’s safe!
 You are NOT at any increased risk of contracting COVID-19 from donating blood, going to a blood center or attending a blood drive.